MICKEY0107/Unify/docs/GOOGLE_AI_INTEGRATION.md

 ### Key Components
 1. **Context Prompting**: Each user message is enhanced with context about the app's purpose
+2. **Markdown Rendering**: Custom React Native component that renders markdown formatting
-2. **Response Validation**: Ensures responses are appropriate and helpful
+3. **Response Validation**: Ensures responses are appropriate and helpful
-3. **Fallback Logic**: Provides relevant responses even when AI service is unavailable
+4. **Fallback Logic**: Provides relevant responses even when AI service is unavailable

 ### Usage in App
 The chatbot is integrated into the Assistive Tools screen (`/assistive`) and provides: